Traveling supersolid stripe patterns in spin-orbit-coupled Bose-Einstein condensates: Introduction

 The mechanism considered here for generating a chemical potential difference through a population imbalance between dressed spin states relies on the presence of antiferromagnetic spin-dependent interactions.
 The resulting fringe motion can thus be regarded as a purely interaction-driven effect.
 A chemical potential mismatch can also be induced by an effective Zeeman splitting generated via finite Raman detuning, even when the two dressed spin components in the order parameter have equal populations.
 Although this scenario is not explored in the present work, we note that such a method was successfully used in the experiment of Ref.~\cite{Li2017} to observe moving stripes.

 This paper is structured as follows.
 After briefly reviewing the model for a BEC with Raman-induced spin-orbit coupling (Sec.~\ref{sec:model}), we outline the construction of traveling stripe solutions (Sec.~\ref{sec:trav_waves}).
 These solutions are then derived and analyzed in detail (Sec.~\ref{sec:prop_mov_str}), with numerical results compared with perturbative analytical estimates.
 Section~\ref{sec:exc_spectrum} focuses on the Bogoliubov spectrum and the instabilities of the moving stripes.
+The experimental feasibility of observing these configurations is discussed in Sec.~\ref{sec:exp_persp}.
 Conclusions are presented in Sec.~\ref{sec:concl}.
 Technical details of the perturbative approach and full expressions of relevant coefficients appearing in the formulas of the main text are given in Appendices~\ref{sec:pert_method} and~\ref{sec:pert_formulas}, respectively.